 Tools that Guide Your Implementation

 Health systems everywhere continually look for ways to improve patient care.
 But when implementing solutions for health care’s biggest challenges, we know one size does not fit all.
-A solution that drives dazzling outcomes in one location can completely fail in a different setting.
+A solution that succeeds in one location can completely fail in a different setting.
 Why is that?

-Ariadne Labs is currently developing and testing a suite of evidence-informed tools that will enable hospitals and health systems to assess facility-specific implementation factors.
-The toolkit will include a set of surveys and supporting materials that aim to improve implementation success of health care solutions.
+Atlas has created, and is currently testing, a suite of evidence-informed tools that will enable hospitals and health systems to assess facility-specific implementation factors.
+The toolkit includes a set of surveys and supporting materials that aim to improve implementation success.
 Any facility that has defined a problem affecting patient care and identified a potential solution to address the problem can use this toolkit.

-Atlas Initiative surveys are administered electronically via an emailed link to participants.
-Ariadne Labs provides aggregate results back to users.
-The context assessment can be used at the department, clinic or unit level as well as throughout an organization.
-These resources help to inform whether a site is ready to implement a solution, the amount of resources needed to support implementation, and decisions about implementation strategies and intervention adaptations to align with the site’s strengths and challenges.
+Surveys are administered electronically, and aggregate results are provided back to users.
+The context assessment can be used at the department, clinic, or unit level as well as throughout an organization.
+These resources help to inform whether a site is ready to implement a solution, what resources are needed to support implementation, and what decisions need to be made about implementation strategies or adaptations to the intervention to align with the site’s strengths and challenges.

 - The Pre-Implementation Survey: A survey to assess a site’s context to address an area for improvement (before an intervention has been selected or before staff are familiar with the intervention).

 - The Foundation Survey: An early-implementation survey to assess key contextual factors that may impact a specific intervention.